animalat/Arduino/Simon_Says/README.txt

 The original code is from my computer science teacher and made a lot of additions.
-This is for my future self lol Arduino pins:
+Created in 2022.
 Buzzer -> Pin 10
 {Red, Green, Yellow, Blue Buttons} -> 6, 7, 8, 9
 {Red, Green, Yellow, Blue LEDs} -> 2, 3, 4, 5